fishing/fishing.github.com/knots.md

 ## Uni Knot

-If you don't want to learn many knots, this is the only one to know.
+If you don't want to learn many knots, this is the only one you need to know.
 You can do line-to-line (double uni), line to hook, line to loop, etc. Once you get the hang of it, it's pretty easy.

 However I personally like the Palomar knot better for situations where it works, mainly because I find it easier to tie and because it has slightly better knot strength.
+I also use the alberto knot for joining line because it has a slimmer profile that lets you cast through guides (some other people like something called the FG knot but it's a bit difficult to tie).

 I use the Uni knot for pretty much all other situations.

 ![Uni Knot](./img/uni-knot.jpg)